Takashiidobe/notes/src/books/system-design-interview-an-insiders-guide/chapter-1-scale-from-zero-to-millions-of-users.md

 ## Split DB from Requests

-To handle more users, we\'ll split out the db so it can scale independently.
+To handle more users, we'll split out the db so it can scale independently.

 ![Split Database](./assets/chapter_1/split-db.png)